 Elizabeth's father, Berthhold Hoen is part of Sonoma County history.
-He purchased land from the Carillo land grants (owned by the mother of General Vallejo's wife and her brother Julio) which later became Santa Rosa's downtown area.
-He helped lay out the plan for the city of Santa Rosa.
+He purchased land from the Carillo land grants (owned by the mother of General Vallejo's wife and her brother Julio) Later this land became Santa Rosa's downtown area.
+Berthhold Hoen later helped lay out the plan for the city of Santa Rosa.

-Elizabeth kept a studio in Los Angeles.
+Elizabeth was active in Sonoma County, but also kept a studio in Los Angeles.
 She died at the Santa Rosa Hotel in 1955.
 In 1917, she exhibited at the San Francisco Art Association.
 Her works are included in the collection of the Grace Hudson Museum in Ukiah, California, and in the Sonoma County Museum in Santa Rosa.